bees-hive/elegant-git/docs/commands.md

 Generates a release notes using commits subjects between the given references.
 The commits are ordered from oldest to newest.
 By default, the `from-reference` is the last available tag, and the `to-reference` is a HEAD revision.
+If there are no tags, all commits will be displayed.

 There are two options for a `layout`: